 Melanie specializes in international business transactions.
 Her clients are international conglomerates and financial institutions, foreign governments and high net worth individuals.
-Most of this business originates in the Far East, Europe, North America and Latin America.
+Most of this business originates in Canada, England, Europe, the Far East, the Middle East, Latin America and the USA.
 In addition, through the Entrepreneurial Business Unit, Melanie and her team advise clients from Barbados and overseas on entrepreneurial ventures.
 In this context Melanie specialises in commercial and corporate finance law with emphasis on business structuring, risk management, private equity and finance as they relate to start up or early stage businesses.

 Melanie has been actively involved in several national consultations with Barbados government departments and regulators including in relation to immigration policy and procedure, securities law and policy reform around a private placement regime, legislation for limited liability partnerships, companies law reform, employment rights legislation, regulation of corporate and trust service providers and the Barbados economy.
 Melanie also speaks and writes on Barbados legal and business issues regularly and publishes frequently in local and international magazines and professional journals.
 Melanie has been top ranked for multiple consecutive years by the International Financial Law Review and Chambers Global.